woheller69/browser/README.md

 - AdBlocker using StevenBlack host list
 - Measures against browser fingerprinting
+- Cookie Banner Blocker, using Cookie Banner Rules from Firefox
 - Advanced settings for javascript, cookies and DOM-storage (domain/bookmark based)
 - Support for Greasemonkey style scripts
 - Optimized for one hand handling (toolbar at bottom)